History of Antigua and Barbuda: British rule (1632–1981)

 Christopher Columbus sighted islands in 1493 during his second voyage naming the larger one Santa Maria de la Antigua.
 However, early attempts by Europeans to settle the islands failed due to the Caribs' excellent defenses.
 England succeeded in colonising the islands in 1632, with Thomas Warner as the first governor.
-Settlers raised tobacco, indigo, ginger and sugarcane as cash crops.
+Settlers used slave labor to raise tobacco, indigo, ginger and sugarcane as cash crops.
 Sir Christopher Codrington established the first large sugar estate in Antigua in 1674, and leased Barbuda to raise provisions for his plantations.
 Barbuda's only town is named after him.
 In the fifty years after Codrington established his initial plantation, the sugar industry became so profitable that many farmers replaced other crops with sugar, making it the economic backbone of the islands.

 Slavery was common in Barbuda in the 1700s and until 1834.
 The island was a source of slaves for other locations, too.
-No new slaves had arrived on the island since the mid 1700s but their population grew naturally.
+No new slaves had arrived on the island since the mid-1700s but their population grew naturally.
 An estimate in 1977 by Lowenthal and Clark indicated that during 1779 to 1834 the number of slaves exported totalled 172; most were taken to Antigua but 37 went to the Leeward and Windward islands and some to the southern US.
 Several slave rebellions took place on the island, with the most serious in 1834–5.
 Britain emancipated slaves in most of its colonies in 1834, but that did not include Barbuda, so the island then freed its own slaves.
 For some years thereafter, the freed slaves had little opportunity of survival on their own because of limited agricultural land and the lack of available credit to buy some.
 Hence, they continued to work on the plantations for nominal wages or lived in shantytowns and worked as occasional labourers.
 Sugar cane production remained the primary economy for over a century.